 Objective of Task One

-Provide the EC with recommended revisions to the 2012 MRGESCP By-Laws that reflect the new organizational structure and direction, including the S&AM Plan and LTP.
+Provide the EC with recommended revisions to the 2023 MRGESCP By-Laws that reflect the new organizational structure and direction of the MRGESCP as decided upon at the EC meeting held on [insert month and day].
+2025.

-Deliverable(s): Revised MRGESCP By-Laws to the EC, one week prior to the July 2021 meeting
+Deliverable(s): Revised MRGESCP By-Laws to the EC, one week prior to the [insert date] meeting

 Timeline and Reporting Scheduling